 Ehline Law helps with roof crush cases.
 And we have vast experience in recovering money for injured passengers and drivers.
 But we do not stop there.

 First of all, we have great legal assistants at the office.

 Our results and online reviews show one common thread.
 The evidence demonstrates that satisfied clients who needed help hired us.
 And these injured victims were happy they retained our services are happy with their products and payouts.

 Michael Ehline, Esq himself, was in a jack-knife rollover as a teenager.
 And this was when he lived in Anaheim Hills off of Santiago Canyon Road.
 He experienced the breaking glass and roof cave in over his head.
 He witnessed weeping, gory vehicle occupants around him.
 Michael’s thoughts of the car resting upright on burst tires are locked in his memory, with all this distress and calamity driving him to end the suffering caused during a rollover collision.

-Also, there can be emotional scars to the survivors.
-Plus, there could be brain damage, skull or neck injuries, with some injuries appearing much later after adrenaline and pain receptors begin feeling again.
+Also, there can be emotional scars for the survivors.
+Plus, there could be brain damage, skull, or neck injuries, with some injuries appearing much later after adrenaline and pain receptors begin feeling again.
 What is the good news for victims?
 Michael learned from his wreck.
 Now he uses that experience to fuel his fight for you.